ibexa/documentation-developer/docs/multisite/languages/languages.md

 If you want to have completely separate versions of the website, each with content in its own language, you can [use SiteAccesses](#using-siteaccesses-for-handling-translations).
-Depending on the URI used to access the website, a different site will open, with a language set in configuration settings.
+Depending on the URI used to access the website, a different site opens, with a language set in configuration settings.
-All content items will then be displayed in this language.
+All content items are then displayed in this language.

 For details, see [Multi-language SiteAccesses](set_up_translation_siteaccess.md).